dirtyvagabond/funnyplaces/README.md

 # About

-Funnyplaces is a Clojure client for Factual's API.
+Funnyplaces is a Clojure driver for Factual's API.
 It supports rich queries across Factual's datasets, including support for the Crosswalk, Crossref, and Resolve services.

 Factual's [web-based API](http://developer.factual.com) offers: